 So this step requires a little math, but don’t worry, its easy.

 Next look at your seed packet and it should tell you when to start your seeds.
 For example: I live in Zone 4b so my last frost date is somewhere around May 1st.
 The seeds that I’m starting say to sow indoors 8 weeks before danger of frost has past.
 So counting back 8 weeks from May 1st, I come up with March 6th.
-So, I will start these seeds sometime in the first week of March to have a few days to harden them off before planting them.
+I will start these seeds sometime in the first week of March to have a few days to harden them off before planting them outdoors.
+This is a great way to utilize the 2021 Gardening Calendar that’s available in the Free Gardening Printables Library.

+There’s lots of important information on seed packets, some companies are better than others about including information on their seed packets.
+So, read your seed packets.
 I go through my seed packets and divide them up according to how many weeks before the last frost date that I need to start them.
-My handy Free Printable Seed Starting Chart, works great for keeping track of your seed start dates, as well as your results.
+Then I record the dates along with the plant names on the handy Free Printable Seed Starting Chart.

 Mix the soil – Follow the instructions on your bag of seed starting mix to prepare the soil.
 Most mixes need to be mixed with water.
-Don’t get your mix to soggy, or your seeds will rot before they have a chance to germinate.
+Don’t get your mix too soggy, or your seeds will rot before they have a chance to germinate.
+I use a bucket and alternate pouring seed starting mix in and water, and stirring between each layer.

 Planting the seeds – Follow directions on the seed packets as to what depth to plant the seed.
 A good rule-of-thumb is the smaller the seed, the more shallow it needs to be planted.
 Some teeny tiny seeds don’t even require a covering of soil.
 I usually plant 3 – 4 seeds per pot.
 I use the eraser end of a pencil (or the little gadget that comes with my favorite trays) to make a couple of indentations in the soil, as deep as the seed should be planted.
 After the seeds have been dropped, go back and cover them with soil.
 Once I have a tray planted, I use a spray bottle and just lightly mist the soil.
 Use a plant tag to label your seedlings.

 Fan – As soon as all the domes come off, I set my oscillating fan on low and get it blowing on the seedlings.
-This helps to mimic wind, makes them strong and helps to avoid any diseases.
+The breeze from the fan mimics wind, makes the little seedlings strong and helps to avoid any diseases.

 Fertilizing – When your seedlings get their second set of leaves, it’s time to start giving them a little fertilizer.
 I start out with a very weak mix of fertilizer and water.
 The next time I fertilize, I will add a bit more fertilizer to the water.
 I only fertilize my seedlings once a week.